British Computer Society

 The safety and wellbeing of students is vital.
 If students do not feel safe, are being bullied, or experience online harassment this will affect their physical and mental health, their social life and their academic experience.
-This conference will help universities to address this by exploring new guidance from UUK which looks at:
+This conference will help universities to address this by looking at:

 This conference will be useful for all university staff who have responsibility for or play a part in the management of student and staff services and wellbeing.

 Relevant job titles include:

 Professor Debra Humphris, Vice-Chancellor, University of Brighton and Chair of the Universities UK Student Policy Network

 Dr Carrie-Anne Myers, Senior Lecturer in Criminology, City, University of London